 Best Powerhouse: Jamba Appliances Blender

-A blender is a dime a dozen, right?
 Wrong.
 A blender is one of the most important tools you can have in your kitchen.

 It goes beyond smoothie-making.
 Blenders have enough potential purposes to be used on a daily basis.
-Your kitchen aesthetic may call for your blender to be tucked away in a cupboard, but a good blender deserves the limelight of the countertop.
+Your kitchen aesthetic may call for your blender to be tucked away in a cupboard, but a good blender deserves the limelight of your countertop.

 Smoothie blenders (and their price points) vary depending on their intended purpose.
 Do you want a single-serve blender or an industrial-sized one?
 Do you want to keep it on your counter or be able to tuck it in a cupboard?
 Do you care how noisy it is?